junxit/us-congress-bills-114/metadata.md

 - 2015-03-02 — Placed on the Union Calendar, Calendar No. 22.
 - 2015-03-02 — Reported (Amended) by the Committee on Science, Space, and Technology.
 H. Rept.
 114-33.
 - 2015-03-02 — Reported (Amended) by the Committee on Science, Space, and Technology.
 H. Rept.
 114-33.
+- 2015-03-03 — Rules Committee Resolution H. Res.
+138 Reported to House.
+For each measure, resolution provides one hour of general debate; makes specified amendments in order; and allows a motion to recommit, with or without instructions.
+- 2015-03-17 — Amendment (A001) offered by Mr. Grayson. (consideration: CR H1686-1687; text: CR H1686)
+- 2015-03-17 — Amendment (A002) offered by Mr. McKinley. (consideration: CR H1687-1688, H1691; text: CR H1687)
+- 2015-03-17 — Amendment (A003) offered by Mr. Polis. (consideration: CR H1688; text: CR H1688)
+- 2015-03-17 — Amendment (A004) offered by Ms. Bonamici. (consideration: CR H1688-1691; text: CR H1689)
+- 2015-03-17 — Amendment agreed to Committee of the Whole
+- 2015-03-17 — Amendment agreed to Committee of the Whole
+- 2015-03-17 — Amendment agreed to Committee of the Whole
+- 2015-03-17 — Amendment failed in Committee of the Whole
+- 2015-03-17 — Considered under the provisions of rule H. Res.
+138. (consideration: CR H1678-1693, H1693-1694; text of amendment in the nature of a substitute: CR H1685-1686)
+- 2015-03-17 — DEBATE - Pursuant to the provisions of H. Res.
+138, the Committee of the Whole proceeded with 10 minutes of debate on the Grayson (FL) Part A amendment No. 1.
+- 2015-03-17 — DEBATE - Pursuant to the provisions of H. Res.
+138, the Committee of the Whole proceeded with 10 minutes of debate on the Polis (CO) Part A amendment No. 3.
+- 2015-03-17 — DEBATE - Pursuant to the provisions of H. Res.
+138, the Committee of the Whole proceeded with 20 minutes of debate on the Bonamici Part A amendment No. 4.
+- 2015-03-17 — DEBATE - Pursuant to the provisions of H.Res.
+138, the Committee of the Whole proceeded with 10 minutes of debate on the McKinley (WV) Part A amendment No. 2.
+- 2015-03-17 — DEBATE - The House proceeded with 10 minutes of debate on the Peters motion to recommit with instructions.
+The instructions contained in the motion seek to require the bill to be reported back to the House with an amendment to add a new section at the end of the bill pertaining to Protecting Taxpayers from Science Promoted by Polluting Companies.
+Pending a reservation of a point of order.
+Subsequently, the reservation was removed.
+- 2015-03-17 — GENERAL DEBATE - The Committee of the Whole proceeded with one hour of general debate on H.R.
+1029.
+- 2015-03-17 — House amendment agreed to: On agreeing to the Grayson amendment (A001) Agreed to by voice vote.
+- 2015-03-17 — House amendment agreed to: On agreeing to the McKinley amendment (A002) Agreed to by recorded vote: 242 - 175 (Roll no. 119).
+- 2015-03-17 — House amendment agreed to: On agreeing to the Polis amendment (A003) Agreed to by voice vote.
+- 2015-03-17 — House amendment not agreed to: On agreeing to the Bonamici amendment (A004) Failed by voice vote.
+- 2015-03-17 — House amendment offered
+- 2015-03-17 — House amendment offered
+- 2015-03-17 — House amendment offered
+- 2015-03-17 — House amendment offered
+- 2015-03-17 — House amendment offered/reported by : Amendment (A001) offered by Mr. Grayson.(consideration: CR H1686-1687; text: CR H1686)
+- 2015-03-17 — House amendment offered/reported by : Amendment (A002) offered by Mr. McKinley.(consideration: CR H1687-1688, H1691; text: CR H1687)
+- 2015-03-17 — House amendment offered/reported by : Amendment (A003) offered by Mr. Polis.(consideration: CR H1688; text: CR H1688)
+- 2015-03-17 — House amendment offered/reported by : Amendment (A004) offered by Ms. Bonamici.(consideration: CR H1688-1691; text: CR H1689)
+- 2015-03-17 — House resolved itself into the Committee of the Whole House on the state of the Union pursuant to H. Res.
+138 and Rule XVIII.
+- 2015-03-17 — Motion to reconsider laid on the table Agreed to without objection.
+- 2015-03-17 — Mr. Peters moved to recommit with instructions to the Committee on Science, Space, and Technology. (consideration: CR H1691-1693; text: CR H1691)
+- 2015-03-17 — On agreeing to the Bonamici amendment (A004) Failed by voice vote.
+- 2015-03-17 — On agreeing to the Grayson amendment (A001) Agreed to by voice vote.
+- 2015-03-17 — On agreeing to the McKinley amendment (A002) Agreed to by recorded vote: 242 - 175 (Roll no. 119).
+- 2015-03-17 — On agreeing to the Polis amendment (A003) Agreed to by voice vote.
+- 2015-03-17 — On motion to recommit with instructions Failed by recorded vote: 179 - 237 (Roll no. 120).
+- 2015-03-17 — On passage Passed by recorded vote: 236 - 181 (Roll no. 121).
+- 2015-03-17 — POSTPONED PROCEEDINGS - At the conclusion of debate on the McKinley (WV) Part A amendment No. 2, the Chair put the question on adoption of the amendment and by voice vote, announced that the ayes had prevailed.
+Ms. Bonamici demanded a recorded vote and the Chair postponed further proceedings on the question of adoption ofthe amendment until a time to be announced.
+- 2015-03-17 — Passed/agreed to in House: On passage Passed by recorded vote: 236 - 181 (Roll no. 121).
+- 2015-03-17 — Roll call votes on amendments in House
+- 2015-03-17 — The House rose from the Committee of the Whole House on the state of the Union to report H.R.
+1029.
+- 2015-03-17 — The Speaker designated the Honorable Kevin Yoder to act as Chairman of the Committee.
+- 2015-03-17 — The previous question on the motion to recommit with instructions was ordered without objection. (consideration: CR H1692)
+- 2015-03-17 — The previous question was ordered pursuant to the rule. (consideration: CR H1691)